sunschneider/valetbike/README.md

 * `cd valetbike`
 * `bundle install`

+7. Set up local database credentials
-7. In the valetbike/config/initializers folder, add a new file named "_env.rb".
+* In the valetbike/config/initializers folder, add a new file named "_env.rb".
 In this file add this:
-* # Set up local database credentials
 * ENV['MYSQL_USERNAME']   =   "your username"
 * ENV['MYSQL_PASSWORD']   =   "your password"